15th Street/City Hall station: 20th century

-15th Street was the original eastern terminus of the Market–Frankford subway–elevated, which was opened by the Philadelphia Transportation Company on August 3, 1907, and ran west to 69th Street in Upper Darby.
-In 1908, the Market–Frankford Line was extended eastward to Market-Chestnut (now closed), meaning 15th Street was no longer the eastern terminal.
+15th Street station was the original eastern terminus of the Market–Frankford subway–elevated, which was opened by the Philadelphia Transportation Company on August 3, 1907, and ran west to 69th Street in Upper Darby.
+In 1908, the Market–Frankford Line was extended eastward to Market-Chestnut (now closed).
+The original routing of the tracks curved around the foundations of the ornate City Hall building above, but was rebuilt into a straightened alignment in the mid-1930s in an effort to improve travel time.